Deploy W&B with Kubernetes Operator

 * Azure Event Grid

-Regardless of the authentication method used, the account that will run Terraform needs to be able to create all components described above.
+Regardless of the authentication method used, the account that runs Terraform must be able to create all components listed in the preceding section.

 ### General steps